Swarnikashrivastava/Swarnikashrivastava/README.md

 - 👋 Hi, I’m @Swarnika shrivastava
-- 🌱 I’m currently learning Java / Spring Boot
+- 🌱 I’m currently learning Java / Spring Boot/Power BI
 - 💞️ I’m looking to collaborate in Software development/ web development
 - 📫 How to reach me: swarnikashrivastava@gmail.com
-- ⚡ Fun fact: I love painting/craft
+- ⚡ Fun fact: I love to solve codding questions

 <!---
 Swarnikashrivastava/Swarnikashrivastava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.